RILMANIA/ip-revisi/README.md

 “This project applies AI-powered personalization using OpenAI GPT API and external game data through a RESTful client–server architecture, with comprehensive testing and deployment.”

 ---

+I am making a game project with genshin impact as a theme.
+This project applies AI-powered personalization using OpenAI GPT API (link: https://openai.com/api/) and external game data through a RESTful client–server architecture.
+The game data is extracted from a 3rd party API (link: https://genshin.jmp.blue/).

+In this project:

+1. users can register and login using name, email and password.
+2. users can login throught their google account (social media login)
+3. diplay genshin impact characters with card formats
+4. select and view a specific character and their details
+5. select a specific charater and add it to a user's favorite list.
+6. users can make a build for a specific character with artifacts and weapons.
+7. users can only delete their own builds and favorite characters.
+8. users can only update their own builds.
+9. users can display their characters along with their selected builds in public pages.
+10. use AI to explain a character and recommend builds

+Use redux state management for the client side.

+Make the client side